 "Maya is not afraid to talk to anyone, which is why she does so well with residents who may be hesitant about participating in activities," says Jamie Inarda, volunteer services coordinator at Sharp Chula Vista.
 "Sonali is very dedicated to her shift and has great attention to detail, especially with the Bonding Hearts program."

 The Bonding Hearts program provides heart-shaped cloths to newborns and their parents while they may be separated if the baby has to spend time in the hospital's neonatal intensive care unit (NICU).
 The sisters have logged more than 350 volunteer hours each, and have been in their roles since the second semester of their freshman year.

 Both are focused on careers in medicine, and their time as hospital volunteers has only strengthened that desire.

 "I fell in love with the patient interaction part of my volunteer responsibilities," Maya says.
-Sonali agrees and says volunteering has given her the "full picture" as the twins prepare to attend college in the fall.
+Sonali agrees and says volunteering has given her the "full picture".

 "You can see the roles everyone plays in helping to care for a patient," Maya says.

 "Over these years, they have gone from timid, shy children to confident, mature young adults who are leaders of the junior volunteer team," Dr. Chu says.